Carry On Girls: Pre-production

 An early version of the script featured Kenneth Williams in the role of Mayor Bumble which would ultimately be played by Kenneth Connor in the finished film.
 Williams was appearing in a West End play, My Fat Friend.
 The role of Cecil Gaybody was written for Charles Hawtrey, however he had been dropped due to his unreliability.
-It was then offered to Kenneth Williams, who turned it down because of stage commitments.
+It was then offered to Kenneth Williams, who turned it down because of stage commitments, with the part eventually going to Scottish actor Jimmy Logan.